zhousarah/azure-compute-docs/articles/virtual-machines/automatic-extension-upgrade.md

    - In this way, newly created VMs keep up to date with the latest stable minor extension version.
    - If you want to manually set the extension to a specific version, set this property to `false`.

-1. `EnableAutomaticUpgrade`:
+-  `EnableAutomaticUpgrade`:
    - This property affects existing VMs.
    - It doesn't affect the version installed during VM creation.
    - After VM creation, if the VM isn't running the latest minor version of the extension, enable this property to trigger an automatic upgrade.
    - Upgrades don't cause VM reboot and are rolled out in a safe rolling manner.
 Failed upgrades are rolled back immediately to provide high service availability and reliability.
    - Existing VMs stay secure and up to date by automatically updating them to the latest minor version.

-We recommend that you enable both properties to keep all VMs secure and up to date.
+We recommend that you enable both properties to help keep all VMs secure and up to date.

 Upgrades to major extension versions are never performed automatically by either properties because major versions can include breaking changes.
 You must manually set `TypeHandlerVersion` to a major version and manually upgrade each existing VM to the latest major version.